-12. You can add a simple hanger to your wreath by making a loop of ribbon, thinner twine. or fishing line.
+12. You can add a simple hanger to your wreath by making a loop of ribbon, thinner twine or fishing line.
 Turn your wreath frame over.
-Pull this loop of ribbon through at least 2 loops on the back of your frame (see photo above).
+Pull this loop of ribbon through at least two loops on the back of your frame (see photo above).

 13. Put the knotted end of your ribbon over the rounded end, and pull on the rounded end to create a hanger.